unknownhad/CloudIntel/README.md

 ## Contribution and Contact

-For an updated list of daily IoCs or to contribute, feel free to reach out.
+For an updated list of daily IoCs or to contribute, feel free to reach out me[at]himanshuanand.com.

 ## Disclaimer